pierrelarmande/tableExtractFromXML/README.md

 ## File structure
 - src
-Here you will find all source code of the app
+Here you will find all source code of the app.
+In this folder we have two files:
+    - app.py which contain the maim of our app
+    - Article.py which is a class that is used for accessing information from the XML file
 - data
 Here you have to put you XML article on which the tables information will be extracted